emgthomas/moretrees/README.md

 This repository contains the following directories.
 The most important directory is scripts, which contains R files for implementing the model.

 Data analyses cannot be fully reproduced as Medicare data cannot be made publicly available.
-However, simulations can be reproduced via the scripts/simulations.R script.
+However, our simulation study (Section 4 of the manuscript) can be reproduced via the scripts/simulations.R script.

 ## data
 Should contain case-crossover study data examining the effect of short-term exposure to PM2.5 on hospitalizations for cardiovascular disease (CVD) among Medicare enrollees.
 For data privacy reasons we are not able to make these data publicly available.